Thorium09/Newsapp/README.md

 ## Lessons Learned

-It was very difficult for me to create customAdapter for list veiw as a begineer in android development.
+It was very difficult for me to create customAdapter for Recycler veiw as a begineer in android development.
 I overcamed this issue using the official documentation of android and StackOverflow.

 ## Tech Stack